RachelFengRobotics/ME5413_Final_Project_Group11/README.md

 ## Part II Navgation

-Once completed **gazebo with the project world**  and finished mapping and saved your map, quit the mapping process.
+Once completed launching `gazebo with the project world`  and finished mapping and saved your map, quit the mapping process.

 Then, in the second terminal: